 R[2.2.5-5]

-While under the control of a video app, the STB shall allow the app to optionally set fields in the channel banner and trickplay bar..
+While under the control of a video app, the STB shall allow the app to optionally set fields in the channel banner and trickplay bar.

 R[2.2.5-6]

 When running an app that integrates video playback and displays the native trick play bar, the STB shall configure the trickplay bar to indicate the current position, duration and state of play in the same way as when native trickplay control is active.